VRichardJP/LoLAnalyzer/README.md

     mode = Modes.ABR_TJMCS_Mode(['7.16', '7.17'])
     network = Networks.DenseUniform(mode=mode, n_hidden_layers=5, NN=1024, dropout=0.2, batch_size=1000, report=1)

-Note that some parameters of the network are only used for the training and have no impact during evaluation (dropout, batch_size, report)
+Then you simply need to run one of the 2 scripts to start the GUI (it is necessary to comment some lines in RunAll.py) Note that some parameters of the network are only used for the training and have no impact during evaluation (dropout, batch_size, report)

 ## Results